-The main purpose of study was to assess the degree of adherence of municipal employees to the South African Muncipal Finance Management Act (Act number 56 of 2003).
-The secondary aim of study was to assess the degree of customer satisfaction in the quality of municipal services provided to customers living and conducting business in the City of Tshwane.
-The purpose of the Muncipal Finances Management Act (MFMA) is to ensure optimal service delivery at municipal level.
-The Act is suiable for promoting social and economic developments at all South African municipalities and local governments.
-The Act stipulates sound financial, accounting and auditing procedures to be followed by all muncipalties in South Africa.
+Kaiser, Crother, Kelly, Luiselli, O'Shea, Ota, Passos, Schleip and Wuster (2013) have shown the relationship between fiscal discipline and the successful completion of municipal projects in Sub-Saharan African countries.
+The study aims to assess and evaluate the degree of fiscal discipline exercised by employees of the City of Tshwane on municipal finance.
+Financial practitioners working in the City of Tshwane are required to comply with regulations and guidelines stipulated in the South African Municipal Finance Management Act (Act number 56 of 2003).
+The aim of study was to assess the relationship between the degree of adherence to the South African Municipal Finance Management Act (Act number 56 of 2003) and customer satisfaction in the quality of municipal services provided to customers living and conducting business in the City of Tshwane.
+The purpose of the Municipal Finances Management Act (MFMA) is to ensure optimal service delivery at municipal level.
+The Act is suitable for promoting social and economic developments at all South African municipalities and local governments.
+The Act stipulates sound financial, accounting and auditing procedures to be followed by all municipalties in South Africa.
 The Act is based on norms and standards to be followed by all South African municipalities in the course of service delivery.
 The Act is designed to ensure optimal utilisation of municipal finances and resouces.
 The norms and standards stipulated in the Act enable assessors to evaluate compliance by employees.